Get 5% of discount using the code

 The Acropolis Museum: We advise visiting after the Acropolis so the artefacts actually make sense.
 Plan the Acropolis Museum for late afternoon.
 It’s air-conditioned and a perfect cool-down after climbing the hill.

-Ancient Agora: the lively city center where Socrates is said to have walked
+Ancient Agora: The lively city center where Socrates is said to have walked

 • How to get there: Metro to Acropoli or Monastiraki stations